 - The "Singer Featherweight" wording I did on my computer using a "Shelley" font. (.PES format is here for FREE - disclaimer - please test stitch your design first.)

 1. Fold the fabric with selvage edges together.
 Cut a 16.5" strip across the width of the fabric.
 This is the body of the tote bag.
+This will be a snug fit, like a glove.
+You could make yours 17" or even 17.5" wide if you want more room.

 2. Cut a 9" strip across the width of the fabric.
 Cut this long strip in half, so you have two pieces, each 9" wide.
 These will be used for the side panels of the bag.